Share what kind of mom you are!

 2. Resilience

-Teach this core value: Next time your children have a bad day on the field or don’t get what they want, talk through their disappointments with them.
+Teach this core value: Rising above our own disappointments and staying hopeful is also a powerful way to teach resilience.
+The next time your children have a bad day on the field or don’t get what they want, talk through their disappointments with them.
 Show compassion and empathy for what they’re going through.
 Then, brainstorm with them for positive steps forward.

 3. Self-Respect family chore chart